 The Huntington Botanical Gardens

-In 1903 Henry Huntington purchased the San Marino Ranch, a working ranch with citrus groves, nut and fruit orchards, alfalfa crops, a small herd of cows, and poultry.
-His superintendent, William Hertrich, was instrumental in developing the various plant collections that comprise the foundation of the botanical gardens.
-The property—originally nearly 600 acres—today covers 207 acres, of which approximately 120 are landscaped and open to visitors.
-More than 14,000 different varieties of plants are showcased in more than a dozen principal garden areas.
-Forty gardeners, a curatorial staff of seven, and more than 100 volunteers maintain the botanical collections, provide interpretive programs for visitors, and propagate plants for special sales.
+Encompassing approximately 120 acres, the botanical gardens feature 16 stunning themed garden areas.
+In 1903 Henry E. Huntington (1850–1927) purchased the San Marino Ranch, a working ranch about 12 miles from downtown Los Angeles with citrus groves, nut and fruit orchards, alfalfa crops, a small herd of cows, and poultry.
+His superintendent, William Hertrich (1878–1966), was instrumental in developing the various plant collections that comprise the foundation of The Huntington’s botanical gardens.
+The property—originally nearly 600 acres—today covers 207 acres, of which approximately 120 are landscaped and open to visitors and include some 15,000 different varieties of plants.